 The course examines key themes and narrative impulses of Latino/a literature.
 Students will engage the work of authors from a range of time periods.
-They will also study a variety of genres, such as novels, short stories, drama, poetry, and/or non-ficition essays.
-Note: This course will count for a 200-level literature elective in Business, Engineering, and education.
-It should also cout for the WAGS minor.
+They will also study a variety of genres, such as novels, short stories, drama, poetry, and/or non-fiction essays.